tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-* The storage of the result parameter may still be limited by a number of scenarios, incl
+* The storage of the result parameter may still be limited by a number of scenarios, including:
   - 1.5 MB CRD size
   - The total size of the PipelineRun _if_ it was to be patched back into an existing TaskRun object based on aggregate size of these objects.